 In the United States, the song literature we use in elementary music education is rooted in folk songs.
 As we grow as a culture and deepen our sensitivity and understandings of our past history, we learn things about our culture that are problematic and offensive.
 Some of our songs have histories with inappropriate themes and others have racist overtones, mocking or degrading various cultures, particularly black or African American culture.
 Just recently a music teacher friend learned that the folk song, "Jump Jim Joe" was racist.
 The New England Dancing Masters changed the title of their book, "Jump Jim Joe", to "Rise, Sally, Rise" acknowledging the sensitive and negative history of the song.
 Although the one song is problematic, the remainder of the collection is a treasure trove of children's song material.
 It is available here.

 By now you may have heard that "Ring Around the Rosie" is a song about the Black Plague.
 That is FALSE and urban legend according to historians.
-Read the full story here.
 The plague began in 1347 and the earliest print appearance of “Ring Around the Rosie” did not occur until 1881 when Kate Greenaway’s Mother Goose or The Old Nursery Rhymes was published.

 What you may not know is that that "Sing a Song of Sixpence" is about piracy, and that "Lucy Locket" is about the prostitute Kitty Fisher.
-Back in the day, Locket was a euphemism for "vagina".
+Back in the day, Locket was a euphemism for a particular female body part.
 Check out the full story, along with how Casanova plays into the story here.

 Is your mouth hanging open yet?

 - "All the Pretty Little Horses" has a 2nd verse referring to enslaved women's children who died as a result of white children taking their place during breastfeeding.
-Original lyrics and more information here
+Original lyrics and more information from the book, "New York and Slavery: Time to Teach the Truth" by Alan J. Singer.
+Also see On the Trail of Negro Folk Songs by Dorothy Scarborough.

 - "The Boatman's Dance" was originally titled “De Boatman’s Dance".
 It was performed in minstrel shows and mocked the speech of enslaved people.
-Read more here.
+Read more from Song of America Project.

 - "Camptown Races" is a minstrel show which mocked the speech of enslaved people.
 Read more here.